rzetterberg/alven/README.md

 avoid describing internal functionality.

 The acceptance tests that use those features shoudle be simple and show that a minimal client (no javascript, no css) can use those features.
+The project is built with progressive enhancement in mind to be able to serve all types of users.